honocoder/honocoder/README.md

 ### Hello! 👋

 I'm Jimy, from France.
 I'm a full stack web & mobile developer, always learning new things!
-I am currently a front end developper intern.
+I am currently a front end developper freelance.

 I'm also a webdesigner and UI/UX designer, I started doing this before coding actually.
 I use tools like Webflow & Figma for this.